Rumyra/blog-rumyra/src/posts/2014-03-09-Happy-belated-International-Womens-Day.md

 ---
+layout: post.html
 title: Happy (belated) International Women's Day
 date: '2014-03-09'
 tags: brain-dribble
 category: brain-dribble
 status: published
+layout: post.html
+image: null
+summary: "Yesterday was International Women's Day, a celebration of being of the fairer sex all over the globe."
 ---

 <p>Yesterday was <a href="http://www.internationalwomensday.com/">International Women's Day, a celebration of being of the fairer sex all over the globe.</a></p>